SSpeights/PowerShellGuide/pipelining.md

 cmdlets return  objects

 it is possible to manipulate the objects returned and the format of these object.
-Where statement and comparison operators
+Where-Object statement and comparison operators - $\_ means this.object

 Controlling formats